Research Groups

 Research Interests

 The aim of the clinical and epidemiological studies in our department is to evaluate the natural course and prognosis of clinical infectious diseases, including hepatitis viruses, and human-immune deficiency virus.
-We also conduct various studies regarding the associations between persistent infections and cancers or lifestyle-related diseases (diabetes, dyslipidemia, and hypertension), and reactivation of hepatitis B virus.

 Contents of Teaching/Research Themes